-British Airways flight diverted as crew 'unwell'
+British Airways flight diverted after crew became ill

-London (CNN)A British Airways flight from San Francisco to London was diverted to Vancouver in Canada on Tuesday morning after members of the cabin crew became unwell, the airline said.
+London (CNN)A British Airways flight from San Francisco to London was diverted to Vancouver Tuesday morning after members of the cabin crew became ill, the airline said.

-All passengers on flight BA 286 disembarked from the aircraft safely.
+All passengers on BA Flight 286 disembarked from the aircraft safely, but 25 crew members were treated in various hospitals in Vancouver "as a precaution," the airline said.

+A spokesman for Vancouver Coastal Health, Gavin Wilson, told CNN that all patients have since been discharged.

-When asked about media reports that 25 crew and passengers were treated for smoke inhalation, British Airways' London office told CNN that a number of people had been treated after becoming unwell, including two passengers.
+When asked about media reports that crew members were treated for smoke inhalation, British Airways' London office told CNN that a number of people -- including two passengers -- had been treated after becoming unwell.

 The airline said the cause had not been determined yet and investigations were ongoing.